KorfLab/imeter/README.md

 ## Notes ##

 + Leaf tissue is where the original experiments were done
-+ Don't forget to count both strands
-+ Something with tissues?
++ Something with tissues in the next experiments?
-+ Deal with alternative isoforms
++ Deal with alternative isoforms somehow